-- (c) Round 3 is 4 heats of three Surfers with 1st and 2nd advancing to Quarter Finals. - (d) Round 4 onwards are 2-Surfer heats until a winner is decided.
-83.04 The format described in Article 83.03 is the WSL standard format for Women's WJC Events.
+- (d) Quarter Finals onwards are 2-Surfer heats until a winner is decided. - 83.04 The format described in Article 83.03 is the WSL standard format for Women's WJC Events.

 Article 84: Qualification into QS Events for the following year